This post may contain affiliate links. Read our disclosure policy.

-Frosting is the stuff dreams are made of.
+This easy Cream Cheese Frosting recipe is the stuff dreams are made of.
 Luscious, creamy, and such a delightful indulgence all on its own.

-But add it to a cake, cupcake, or just about any other baked treat?
+But then when you add this frosting to a cake, cupcake, or just about any other baked treat?
 Now it’s on a whole new level of deliciousness.

 I can see why my post on How to Make the Best Buttercream has been so popular.
 Everyone loves frosting, but it’s surprisingly easy to get wrong.
 That’s why I’m sharing with you everything I can think of to help you achieve the BEST cream cheese frosting.

-Cream Cheese Frosting Tips & Tricks
+How to Make Cream Cheese Frosting

-If you’re curious as to why I believe this is the BEST cream cheese frosting recipe, or if you want extra help ensuring yours comes out perfectly, then read through my more details tips and explanations below.
+If you’re curious as to why I believe this is the BEST cream cheese frosting recipe, or if you want extra help ensuring yours comes out perfectly, then read through my tips and explanations below.
 If you have any questions, they’re probably answered!

 This is indeed a simple recipe, but I find sometimes it’s easiest to overlook things that are simple and to then be disappointed with lackluster results.